 Next we downloaded S2 terminal from the google app store to communicate with our Bluetooth module and sent various commands to get into our different modes.
 Its a great free app!

 Now that we had the ability to talk to our Blinky Blinky Plate, we began to make various modes.
 All Red, All Blue, All Green, All white (ouch giant power draw), Chase and last but certainly not least, the pièce de résistance audio analyzer mode!
 Again from Amazon!

 Now, this guys is seriously cool.
 In hardware it separates the various frequencies into seven different comma delimited values.
 E.g. Bass, mid-range, treble and everything in between.
 We assigned Red to bass, green to midrange and blue to treble.

 The outcome was nothing short of magical wizardry encased in plastic.
 Check out this video of Blinky Blinky Plate dancing to "The Hills".
 TURN UP YOUR VOLUME!

 We started this project in March of 2015 and “completed it” around December of 2015 and are still tinkering with it as it’s a great learning platform.
 Stay tuned for our next project, it may even turn into another kickstarter!

 Arduino is the perfect platform to get started in electronics, it's simple, affordable and did I mention simple?
 I specifically chose Arduino when I started thinking about offering a STEM class as all of the other professional tools out there are a real challenge to use just to get a light to blink.
 You know who you are :)

 Not with Arduino though.
-If you are new to electronics and really want to get your feet wet, get yourself a Arduino uno and a Dr.Duino shield and BAM you are off and coding without messing with the complications of hardware and firmware issues.
+If you are new to electronics and really want to get your feet wet, get yourself a Dr.Duino Arduino Uno Starter Kit and BAM you are off and coding without messing with the complications of hardware and firmware issues.
 Just focus on writing code to make your very own lights blink.
-More information on the Dr.Duino board can be found here.